mexicanamerican/IP-Adapter-Negative/README.md

-# IP-Adapter with a negative image prompt
+# Stable Diffusion IP-Adapter with a negative image prompt
 Experimental implementation of negative image prompts.
 An image embedding is used for the unconditioned embedding in the same way as the negative prompt.

 ## Usage